 - SIGCAS-Talk mailing list to enable member-member interactions and the committee will seek to stimulate discussion on this list amongst members.
 Subscription to the list is restricted to SIGCAS members and is optional for them

-- Two to three Webinars are planned to be offered each calendar year to the membership
+- One to two webinars are planned to be offered each calendar year to the membership

 Community Benefits provided by SIGCAS:

 - Providing a clearing-house for ethics-related issues at ACM and in the CS/IT academia and industry, in close cooperation with ACM COPE (Committee on Professional Ethics).
 This particularly includes promoting computer ethics education issues.